mukhes3/UNCURL_release/README.md

 ```
 **Note:-** Matlab has an in-built function 'gplotmatrix', which is more dynamic and should be used unless your version does not have that function (https://www.mathworks.com/help/stats/gplotmatrix.html).

-2-dimensional representation (X_ld), cell type labels (Lab, this can be any numerical labels between 1 and k), k (no. of unique labels) and an Adjacency matrix (Adj).
+2-dimensional representation (X_ld), cell type labels (Lab, this can be any numerical labels between 1 and k) and an Adjacency matrix (Adj).
+In case the true labels are not known, you can enter any type of label here.
 You can plot a graph with nodes colored by the labels as follows:

 ```
-PlotGraphGivenAdj(Adj,X,Lab,k)
+PlotGraphGivenAdj(Adj,X_ld,Lab)
 ```

 ## Datasets